hytest-org/hytest/dataset_preprocessing/gdp_data_prep.md

     \'fixed\' time dimension.
 Note that this change can be made using the NetCDF Operators flag \--fix_rec_dmn

-### General Specifications for high resolution gridded time series datasets: {#DatasetPreparationfortheGeoDataPortal-GeneralSpecificationsforhighresolutiongriddedtimeseriesdatasets:}
+### General Specifications for high resolution gridded time series datasets:

 1. Stored as NetCDF-4 using the Classic data model or as GeoTIFF files.
 2. Should use Lat/Lon or Projected X/Y gridded coordinates with a